 Now, use the az container create command to deploy the container.
 Replace

-<acrPassword> with the values you obtained from the previous two commands.
+<acrLoginServer> with the value you obtained from the previous command.
 Replace

 Within a few seconds, you should receive an initial response from Azure.
 The